Volunteer

 Collecting and Using Data

 It is important to collect GPS coordinates and characteristics on each of the CLP patches we discover.
-This is how the ArcGIS maps maintained by Zach Wilson and the Iron County Land and Water Conservation Department are generated.
+This is how the ArcGIS maps maintained by the Iron County Land and Water Conservation Department are generated.

 Ideally, every time a patch is discovered, monitored, or pulled, we should collect another data point for that patch, so that we can determine whether the patch is growing, shrinking, or even gone, and to show that information on the combined map.